Culinary herbs are easy to grow, deliciously yummy, and pretty to look at.

 Once you pick your favourite herbs to grow, planting the garden comes together quite quickly.
-Finding herb plants is relatively simple and maintaining them is much easier than many vegetable or flower plants.
-It shouldn’t take more than an hour or two to shop for the supplies and plant your herb garden.
+Finding herb plants for your kitchen garden is relatively simple and maintaining them is much easier than many vegetable or flower plants.
+It shouldn’t take more than an hour or two to shop for the supplies and plant your herb garden container.

-As with choosing crops for a larger garden, be clear about your own gardening goals when choosing herbs.
+As with choosing crops for a larger garden, be clear about your own gardening goals when choosing herb plants.
 Consider the herbs you’d like to grow, eat, and have quick/fresh access to rather than simply buying the first herbs you see for sale.

 These herbs thrive when they get at least 6-8 hours of direct sunlight per day.
 They’ll also appreciate soil drying out a bit between waterings.